franzhcs/MapKitDynRoutes/README.markdown

 ## License

 This library and the associated demo are licensed under MIT license.
 However, if you are using this library and you want to share with me the fact that it suits your needs, please drop me a line.
 I'll be glad to hear that.

 [1]:http://digdog.tumblr.com/post/833744044/xclang-fobjc-nonfragile-abi2-is-single-flag-with

-Fabiano aka 'elbryan'
+Fabiano 'elbryan' Francesconi